Memorable Manitobans: Samuel Jacob Jackson (1848-1942)

 In 1872 he worked as a clerk in the Winnipeg dry good store of John Higgins but, four years later, he left Higgins to join Cue, Stobart and Company.
 He was then sent abroad to London to buy import goods for the retail trade.
 Upon his return he bought in with his old employer, becoming a partner in the firm Higgins, Young and Jackson.
 Their business was apparently the first to ship grain out the west to eastern Canada.
 Jackson maintained the partnership until he relocated to Stonewall where he bought a plot of land, and subdivided it into lots.

-Politics was very much in Jackson’s blood.
-Between 1877 and 1880 he served as an alderman in the young city of Winnipeg.
-He then turned to provincial politics and was elected six times to the House, in 1883, 1886, 1888, 1892, and 1896, during which period he served two terms as Speaker of the House.
+Between 1877 and 1880, he served as an alderman in the young city of Winnipeg.
+He then turned to provincial politics and was elected six times, in 1883, 1884, 1886, 1888, 1892, and 1896, during which period he served two terms as Speaker of the House.
 In 1899, he was defeated by Isaac Riley.
-In 1904, he was elected to the House of Commons for the constituency of Selkirk, but was defeated in the 1908 general election by G. H. Bradbury.
+In 1904, he was elected to the House of Commons for the constituency of Selkirk, but was defeated in the 1908 general election by George Henry Bradbury.

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.